Discovery Call Script: The Proven Framework to Qualify Leads in 30 Minutes

 Without a clear structure, calls meander, objections pile up, and deals stall.

-Treat discovery calls like a doctor’s appointment.
+The Fix: Treat discovery calls like a doctor’s appointment.

-Use this outline to diagnose needs, qualify fit, and secure next steps—fast.
+You wouldn’t prescribe medicine before asking about symptoms, right?
+The same goes for sales.
+Use this framework to diagnose needs, qualify fit, and secure next steps.

-The 5-Part Discovery Call Script
+5-Step Discovery Call Script to Qualify Leads

 1. Open with Time Boundaries (90 Seconds)